 If you are outside the building and hear the alarm, you must return to the building in the way that you left and lock the door behind you.
+The office will communicate with you via walkie-talkie if the threat is inside the building and you should remain outside.

-If all the learning areas in the school are in use, the children in the KS1 break out area should use the medical room; the children in the KS2 break out area should use the downstairs kitchen and draw the blind.
-Children in the library should join Heron class.
+If all the learning areas in the school are in use, the children in the break out areas should return to class.
+Children in the library should join Swift class (because there is clear glass in their internal door so they will be able to see you.
 This damages the class bubbles but will safeguard the children from a more immediate danger.
 While together in the class, as much distance between the groups as possible should be maintained.